allenai/allennlp-guide/chapters/part2/common-architectures.md

 <exercise id="5" title="Common neural network techniques">

-In addition to the modeling operations covered above, AllenNLP provides a variety of convenient abstractions and modules for building your NLP model.
+In addition to the modeling operations covered above, AllenNLP provides a variety of other convenient abstractions and modules for building your NLP model.

 ## FeedForward